Founder & President /// Bill@NarrowGateEFL.com

 In 2003, Paula and Bill joined Mount Pisgah UMC, where Bill was led to introduce a group of men to the discipleship study he had just completed.
 Witnessing the positive changes in her husband gave Paula the desire to follow suit in women’s ministry.

-Mark has a Masters in Pastoral Ministry from Erskine Theological Seminary.
-He also is a certified pastoral sexual addiction professional, a registered domestic/divorce mediator, a certified personal and professional life coach and an ordained deacon in the United Methodist Church.
-Mark leads multiple covenant groups of disciple makers per week, and teaches annually at the Moscow Seminary on disciple making.
-Additionally he has taught disciple making seminars in Russia, Spain, Poland and Central America
+Mark holds a Masters in Pastoral Ministry from Erskine Theological Seminary and has served as pastor in four different United Methodist churches as an Ordained Deacon since 1993.
+He is also a certified pastoral sexual addiction professional, a registered domestic/divorce mediator and a certified professional life coach.
+As a disciple maker, Mark leads multiple discipleship groups per week, and has taught disciple making throughout the U.S. and several international countries including: Russia, Spain, Poland and Central America.

 Tammy Danzey is a communications manager at Southern Company, an American gas and electric utility holding company.
 Born in Macon, Georgia, she has spent most of her life in Atlanta but has lived in small Georgia towns such as Statesboro and Jesup, as well as cities including Houston and Brussels.